Calebrlx/calebrlx.github.io/README.md

 With these resources at your disposal, you're well on your way to becoming a proficient developer and exploring exciting projects in the world of open source and beyond!
 </details>

-Feel free to explore these resources at your own pace and dive deeper into areas that interest you the most.
-Happy learning!
 ### Essential Terms Explained

 <details closed>